-Before you invest in a higher and degree apprenticeship, you need to know how it works and what it will mean for your business.
+Before you invest in a degree apprenticeship, you need to know how it works and what it will mean for your business.
 The following documents and links to external sites will help you make informed decisions.

 Download the Employer FAQ (PDF 84KB)